 In order to snowmobile you must have snow, and lots of it!
 The snow in Saguenay-Lac-Saint-Jean lasts approximately 5 months; From mid-November to mid-April.
 It’s practically a guaranteed winter with an average of 275 inches of snow each season.

 Trails and Tours

-The region has 2,300 miles of trails; it’s basically a whole road system to get around in the winter.
-You’ll also find many options for hiring guides, doing multi day tours, and snowmobile friendly bars, restaurants, and hotels in the region.
+The region has 2,300 miles of snowmobiling trails; it’s basically a whole road system to get around in the winter.
+You’ll also find many options for hiring guides, doing multi-day tours, and snowmobile-friendly bars, restaurants, and hotels in the region.

-The first day we had sunny skies for our 60 mile ride from Chicoutimi to L’Anse Saint-Jean.
-Simon gave me a quick run through of how to turn it on/off, use the throttle, brake, and put it in reverse.
+The first day we had sunny skies for our 60-mile ride from Chicoutimi to L’Anse Saint-Jean.
+Simon gave me a quick run-through of how to turn it on/off, use the throttle, brake, and put it in reverse.
 I took off with a jolt reminiscent of the first time I hit the accelerator of a car; it was pretty choppy at first!
 I started slow and cautious as any new beginner.
-But as I started to get the hang of being on the snow mobile, I eventually found myself going faster and faster trying to keep up with Simon.
-The entire first day was a learning experience and I loved every moment as we glided through the woods and along the riverbanks and eventually out to the fjord for some incredible views.
+But as I started to get the hang of being on the snowmobile, I eventually found myself going faster and faster trying to keep up with Simon.
+The entire first day was a learning experience and I loved every moment as we glided through the woods along the riverbanks and eventually out to the fjord for some incredible views.
 I learned that I loved to go fast, but that wasn’t the only thing I learned on my first multi-day snowmobile tour.

 7 Surprising things I learned as a Beginner Snowmobiling in Quebec